-1. Engine oil filler cap
+- 1. Engine oil filler cap

+- 2. Maximum level mark

+- 3. Minimum level mark

-- 4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
-Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+- 4. If the engine oil is below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level.

+- 5. Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.

-To change the engine oil (with or without oil filter element replacement)
+To change the engine oil

-- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
-Place an oil pan under the engine to collect the used oil.

-3. Remove the engine oil filler cap and the engine oil drain bolt to drain the oil from the crankcase.
+- Start the engine, warm it up for several minutes, and then turn it off. - 2.
+Place an oil pan under the engine to collect the used oil. - Remove the engine oil filler cap and the engine oil drain bolt to drain the oil from the crankcase.

-- 1. Engine oil drain bolt - Check the drain bolt washer for damage and replace it if necessary.
+- 1. Engine oil drain bolt - 4.
+Check the washer for damage and replace it if necessary.